ha0ye/github-practices-BME6938/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Best Practices for Using Github to do Data Science
+# Using Git and Github for Data Science Projects

 <!-- badges: start -->